osohq/oso/new-docs/content/any/learn/policies/application-types/index.md

 ## Summary

-* **Application types** and their associated application data are available within policies.
+- **Application types** and their associated application data are available within policies.

-* Types can be **registered** with oso, in order to:
+* Types can be **registered** with Oso, in order to:
-  * Create instances of application types in policies
+  - Create instances of application types in policies
-  * Leverage the inheritance structure of application types with **specialized rules**, supporting more sophisticated access control models.
+  - Leverage the inheritance structure of application types with **specialized rules**, supporting more sophisticated access control models.

-* You can use **built-in methods** on primitive types & literals like strings and dictionaries, exactly as if they were application types.
+- You can use **built-in methods** on primitive types & literals like strings and dictionaries, exactly as if they were application types.